The Integrity Commissioner performs their duties on a part-time, as needed basis, and does not have a permanent office in the City of Hamilton.

-- Determines whether a member of Council has violated a City protocol, by-law or policy governing ethical behaviour
+- Determines whether a member of Council; Local Board or a Citizen Committee member has violated a City protocol, by-law or policy governing ethical behaviour

-- Administers appropriate discipline as outlined in the By-Law for members found in violation of the Code of Conduct
+- Administers appropriate discipline as outlined in the By-Laws for members found in violation of their Code of Conduct

 - Reports the results of an investigation through Council